Groverkss/stardew/README.md

 ### Create Virtual Environment

-This was tested on python 3.11.3
+This was tested on python 3.11.3.
+The project requires Python >= 3.11.

 ```sh
 python -m venv .env